s4k1b/Front-End-Developer-s-Guide/js_browser.md

   ```

   - This returned `style` object is read only.
-  - It actually returnes the resolved value of the property, not relative.
+  - It actually returns the resolved value of the property, not relative.
   - The properties of the pseudo-class `:visited` can not be read by this method.

 ### Element Size and Scrolling

 There are many JavaScript properties that allow us to read information about element width, height and other geometry features.
-We ofter need them when moving or positioning elements in JavaScript, to correctly calculate coordinates.
+We often need them when moving or positioning elements in JavaScript, to correctly calculate coordinates.

 - The `offsetParent` is the nearest ancestor that is:

-  - CSS postioned (`postion` is `absolute`, `fixed` or `sticky`).
+  - CSS positioned (`postion` is `absolute`, `fixed` or `sticky`).
   - or `<td>`, `<th>`, `<table>`.
   - or `<body>`.

-  In the most practical case we can use it to get the neasest CSS-postioned ancestor.
+  In the most practical case we can use it to get the nearest CSS-positioned ancestor.

   - The `offsetLeft/offsetTop` provides with x/y co-ordinates relative to it's upper-left corner.